-Now, before we begin, we must make sure it’s clear what we mean by a factory restore.
-It will return your device to its original state before you bought it.
-That means all settings will be returned to defaults, and all data will be deleted.
-And by all, we mean everything — photos, videos, contacts, locally stored music, saved files.
-Absolutely everything will be scrapped, so be sure to back up anything and everything you wish to save, if you’re able to.
+Now, before we begin, we must make sure it’s clear what we mean by a “factory reset.”
+The process will return your device to its original state, the one before you bought it.
+That means all settings will return to their defaults, and all data will be deleted.
+And by all, we mean everything — photos, videos, contacts, music, saved files, etc. — so be sure to back up anything and everything you wish to save, if you’re able to.

-Now that the obligatory data wipe warnings are out of the way, let’s get on to business.
+Now that the obligatory data wipe and FRP warnings are out of the way, let’s get on to business.

-The first option is to perform a Soft Reset, which is the easiest way to perform a factory reset for those who can access their phone’s settings.
-If you’ve already backed up your files, you can return your phone to factory settings easily through the settings menu.
+The first option is to perform a Factory Reset, which is the easiest way to perform a reset for those who can access their smartphone’s settings.
+If you’ve already backed up your files, you can easily return your phone to its factory defaults via the Settings menu.

-- Open Settings and scroll down to the Backup and reset option.
-Towards the bottom of the screen, tap Factory Data Reset.
+Step 1: Open Settings and scroll down to the Backup and reset option.
+Toward the bottom of the screen, tap Factory Data Reset.

-- The on-screen prompts will warn you that all data will be lost and the phone returned to default settings, but that’s why we’re here, right?
+Step 2: The on-screen prompts will warn you that all data will be lost and your phone will return to its default settings.
 Confirm that you wish to perform the reset, and then press Reset Device.

-There is a second option, the Hard Reset, and those who have lost their passwords and are unable to access the phone’s settings will be able to perform a factory restore this way.
+There is a second option — aka the Factory Reset via Recovery Mode — for those who have lost their password and are unable to access the settings panel.
+Follow the instructions below for a closer look at how to perform the reset.

-- Once the phone is off, hold the volume up, home, and power buttons down simultaneously.
-Continue to hold this combination while the phone boots, until the screen shows the Android Robot.
+Step 2: Hold the volume up, home, and power buttons down simultaneously.
+Continue to hold this combination while your phone boots, or until the screen shows the iconic Android logo.

-- After a few moments, you will have access to the phone’s boot menu.
-Using the volume up/down buttons to navigate, and the power button to make selections, find and select the Wipe Data/Factory Reset option.
+Step 3: After a few moments, you’ll have access to your phone’s boot menu.
+Using the volume buttons to navigate and the power button to make your selection, find and select Wipe Data/Factory Reset.

-- Scroll down to Yes, delete all user data, and press the power button once again.
-You will notice script scrolling along the bottom of the screen, which will end in Data Wipe Complete.
+Step 4: Scroll down to Yes, delete all user data, and press the power button once again.
+You will then notice script scrolling across the bottom of the screen, which will end with Data Wipe Complete.

-- Once the operation is complete, press the power button once more to reset the device.
+Step 5: Once the operation is complete, press the power button to reset your device.